The Spatial Distribution of Satellite Galaxies Selected from Redshift Space

-Throughout, it is important to keep in mind that, although the satellites we study here are a subset of the satellites that would be selected using 3D spatial locations, the subset is not random.
-A sample of satellites that is selected using redshift space criteria may therefore yield different conclusions than a sample of satellites that is selected using 3D spatial criteria.
-Samples of satellites that are selected using redshift space criteria are necessarily incomplete because of the nature of the selection criteria themselves.
-The incompleteness compared to 3D selection is due in part to the fact that current redshift surveys have relatively bright limiting magnitudes.
-That is, only the intrinsically brightest one or two satellites are selected for any given host galaxy, with the apparent magnitude difference between the hosts and satellites being typically in the range of $\Delta r \sim 2$ to $\Delta r \sim 2.5$ (see, e.g., Figure~1 of \'Ag\'ustsson \& Brainerd 2006a).
-In particular, when Sales et al. (2007) selected satellite galaxies in 3D from the MRS, they found 2.3 times more satellites within their hosts' virial radii than we have in our sample.
-The larger, brighter satellites that result from redshift space selection may have distributions that differ from those of more ``typical'' satellites.
+Throughout, it should be kept in mind that, although our satellites are a subset of all satellites that would be selected using 3D criteria, the subset is not random.
+A sample of satellites selected using redshift space criteria may therefore yield different conclusions than a sample of satellites selected using 3D criteria.
+Samples of satellites that are selected using redshift space criteria are incomplete because of the nature of the selection criteria.
+This incompleteness compared to 3D selection is due in part to the bright limiting magnitudes of current redshift surveys; i.e., only the brightest satellites are selected for any given host galaxy.
+Because of this, when Sales et al.\ (2007) used 3D selection criteria to identify satellites in the MRS, they found 2.3 times more satellites within their hosts' virial radii than we find in our sample.
+The large, bright satellites that result from redshift space selection may have distributions that differ from those of more ``typical'' satellites.